 If you’re familiar with the Pareto principle (maybe you’ve heard it referred to as the 80/20 rule), you know what I’m talking about.
 This unique ratio has shown up in just about every aspect of life since Italian economist Vilfredo Pareto observed way back in 1896 that 80 percent of the land in Italy was owned by 20 percent of the population.

 The ratio continues to pop up everywhere.
 80 percent of sales come from 20 percent of customers.
 20 percent of people control 80 percent of the wealth.
 80 percent of accidents are caused by 20 percent of all drivers.
 20 percent of the foods you eat cause 80 percent of your weight gain.
 The list goes on and on.

-But could this principle be applied to your dental practice?
+But could this principle be applied to your dental practice marketing?
 Could you really get 80 percent of your business’s growth from 20 percent of your patients?

-I can’t promise that the numbers would work out to be exactly 80/20, but I do know you should strive to get the most value possible from the best patients you already have.
+I can’t promise that the numbers would work out to be exactly 80/20, but I do know you should strive to get the most dental marketing ROI possible from the best patients you already have.